23 Best Fantasy Audiobooks for Every Kind of Listener (and with Great Narrators!)

 Vin is an orphan and a cutpurse who has the same power that Kelsier does.

-They unite to create a sinister band of underworld blackguards comprised of sell-swords, backstabbing nobles, and thieves in order to usurp an all-powerful evil lord and his corrupt kingdom.
+They unite to create a plucky band of underworld blackguards comprised of sell-swords, backstabbing nobles, and thieves in order to usurp an all-powerful evil lord and his corrupt kingdom.

 The Light Fantastic (Discworld Series) by Terry Pratchett